1. Drag the Siphon Stack into the Stacks editor.

 Now we need to set up how the form users will reply to this answer.
 Since the answer will be unique we need to use an input field.
 By default the answer is set to “Clickable Content”, to change it:

-3. Click on the answer component to bring up its settings panel to the right of the editor.
+3. Click on the answer stack to bring up its settings panel to the right of the editor.
 Change the option Answer Type to “Input Field”.

 There is also an option to change what the label says underneath the input field.
 We will change it to “Name”.
 We will not need to use the 3 remaining checkbox options: